 Let’s be honest, employee engagement becomes a bit of a challenge when teams are dispersed and navigating through a sea of disruptions.

 Great change can have (and has had!) a huge knock-on effect on employee wellbeing, productivity and social connectedness, and so engagement efforts—great and small—have become a huge HR priority in 2021, even more so than before.

-With this in mind, we’ve pulled together 15 employee engagement ideas that actually work.
+With this in mind, we’ve pulled together 15 ideas that actually improve employee engagement.